 5. Common Research Designs and Issues in Epidemiology

-6. Assessment of Risk Benefit in Epidemiologic Studies
+6. Assessment of Risk and Benefit in Epidemiologic Studies

 Section 2 – Biostatistics

 8. Describing Variation and Distribution of Data

 12. Using Statistics to Design Studies: Sample Size Calculation, Randomization, and Controlling for Multiple Hypotheses